viperfx/redwood/packages/api/src/logger/README.md

 ### Redaction

-Everyone has herd or reports that Company X logged emails, or passwords to files or systems that may not have been secured.
+Everyone has heard of stories where Company X logged emails, or passwords to files or systems that may not have been secure.
 While RedwoodJS logging won't necessarily prevent that, it does provide you with the mechanism to ensure that won't happen.

 To redact sensitive information, you can supply paths to keys that hold sensitive data using the [redact option](https://github.com/pinojs/pino/blob/master/docs/redaction.md).